-Hardness: harder minerals are able to scratch softer minerals.
+Hardness: Harder minerals are able to scratch softer minerals.
 The hardest mineral is diamond which is able to scratch all the others.
 On the Mohs scale of hardness, diamond has a hardness of 10.
 The softest mineral is talc and has a hardness of 1.
 The hardness of a mineral depends on its structure and chemical bonds.

-Cleavage: it is the tendency of minerals to split along specific planes.
+Cleavage: Many minerals tend to split along specific planes which depend on their crystal structure.
 Chemical bonds along these cleavage planes tend to be weaker and thus break more easily.

 Fracture: a mineral may be broken along surfaces that are not cleavage planes.
 These surfaces are called fractures.
-The quality (shape and texture) of the broken surface is one criteria used to identify minerals (e.g. the conchoidal fracture of quartz, the splintery fracture of fibrous minerals like asbestos).
+The quality (shape and texture) of the broken surface is another criterion used to identify minerals (e.g. the conchoidal fracture of quartz, the splintery fracture of fibrous minerals like asbestos).

-Luster: it is the way the surface of a mineral reflects light.
+Luster: This property of minerals refers to the way the surface of a mineral reflects light.
 Different terms are used to qualify mineral luster (e.g. metallic, vitreous...).

-Color: the color of a mineral is not always a good identification criterion because it may depend on the presence of tiny amounts of particular elements.
-For instance, quartz is colorless but amethyst, a variety of quartz with trace amounts of Fe3+, is violet.
-Citrine, another variety of quartz, is yellow and can be obtain by heating amethyst.
-Streak refers to the color of the mark left by a mineral when it is scratched on an abrasive surface such as a plate of unglazed porcelain (e.g. the reddish brown streak of hematite).
+Color: The color of a mineral is also a property that can be used in mineral identification.
+However, the color of a mineral may depend on the presence of tiny amounts of specific elements.
+For instance, quartz is colorless, but amethyst, a variety of quartz with trace amounts of Fe3+, is violet.
+Citrine, another variety of quartz also containing Fe3+, is yellow and can be obtain by heating amethyst.
+Streak refers to the color of the mark left by a mineral when it is scratched on an abrasive surface such as a plate of unglazed porcelain (e.g. the reddish-brown streak of hematite).

-Density: the density of a mineral (g/cm) depends on the way atoms are packed and on the mass of individual atoms.
+Density: The density of a mineral (g/cm3) depends on how closely the atoms are packed and on the mass of individual atoms.
 Diamond and graphite are both composed of carbon but diamond is denser because the atoms of carbon in diamond are packed more closely.
 Fe-olivine (Fe2SiO4) and Mg-olivine (Mg2SiO4) have a similar structure but Fe-olivine is denser than Mg-olivine because the atomic mass of iron is much greater than that of magnesium.
 The density of minerals is commonly expressed in terms of specific gravity which is the ratio of the weight of a volume of a mineral to the weight of an equal volume of water at a temperature and pressure of reference.
 The specific gravity of water is 1.
 The specific gravity of halite is 2.16 and that of pyrite is 5.

-Crystal habit. it is the shape of an individual crystal or an aggregate of crystals of a given mineral.
+Crystal habit: It is the shape of an individual crystal or an aggregate of crystals of a given mineral.
 The crystal habit of a mineral reflects the internal arrangement of atoms as well as the speed and direction of crystal growth.